Subnational parliamentary system in Norway: Local level

-Locally, the parliamentary system is used in two municipalities consisting of large cities: Norway's largest city and capital Oslo and Norway's second largest city Bergen.
+Locally, the parliamentary system is used in Norway's two largest municipalities: Oslo Municipality (the capital city) and Bergen Municipality.
 In practice, it has meant the forming of a new institution, the city government (et byråd).
 In line with the parliamentary principle, this derives from the city council, which is elected in a municipal election.
 Also, the responsibility of preparing cases and proposals for the city council was transferred to the city government from the city's civic administration, which was headed by the chief administrative officer (rådmann).

 The city government institution was introduced in Oslo in 1986 as a test, and later became permanent.
 Oslo was said to be the first, and for many years only, city in Europe with a parliamentary system.
 Bergen followed in 2000.
-It has been proposed in Norway's third largest city Trondheim, but it has not happened.
-It has also been proposed in smaller municipalities like Askøy, Kristiansand, Skien, Harstad and Tromsø.
+It has been proposed in Norway's third largest municipality, Trondheim Municipality, but it has not happened.
+It has also been proposed in smaller municipalities like Askøy Municipality, Kristiansand Municipality, Skien Municipality, Harstad Municipality and Tromsø Municipality.

 A member of the city government is called city commissioner (en byråd), and the city government is led by a chairperson (byrådsleder).